 - Your website visitor can see the page quickly.

-- Saves bandwidth of your visitors.
+- Saves bandwidth for your visitors.

 - It decreases the database size in the long run.